spencebl/CSU-Industry-Skills/README.md

 Research Project for Comparing CSU and Industry Skills

-## Running DPR notebook
+## Running BERT Model

-DPR_for_gaps.ipynb can be opened using VS Code or Jupyter Notebook software.
+gaps_bert.ipynb can be opened using VS Code or Jupyter Notebook software.

-NOTE: ONLY DATA PREPROCESSING IS FUNCTIONAL.
-DPR TRAINING IS STILL BEING CODED.

-It is recommended to create a conda environment for the notebook, using Python 3.11.
+It is recommended to create a conda environment for the notebook, using Python 3.11

-Be sure to have `descriptions.txt` and `all-csu-codes.csv` within the folder `dpr-model/data/` when executing a fresh training session
+Be sure to have `descriptions.txt` and `all-csu-codes.csv` within the folder `bert-model/data/` when executing a fresh training session

 ### Package Installationspip install pandas

 Install necessary packages:

-- `pip`:
+`pip`:

 - `transformers`
 - `wandb`
 - `pandas`
 - `datasets`

-- `conda`
+- 'sentence-transformers`

+`conda`:

 - `scikit-learn`
 - Install Pytorch versioning that matches your device

 ### Weights and Biases Set-up